Talkomatic: 2014 relaunch

 On March 11, 2014—exactly 41 years after the original system's creation—Brown and Woolley released a web-based version of Talkomatic.
 The WebSocket protocol, standardized in 2011, enabled the recreation of Talkomatic's real-time character transmission without requiring specialized software or browser plugins.

 This implementation retained the core character-by-character transmission feature while removing technical constraints of the original PLATO system.
 The maximum channel count was eliminated, and the system could scale to accommodate significantly more concurrent users than the original six channels.

 The web version evolved through several iterations.
 Version 2.0, released in May 2014, introduced private rooms with password protection.
 Version 3.0, launched in July 2015, added Facebook login integration for user authentication.
 In January 2018, Steve Zoppi re-hosted the service and released Version 3.2 with technical improvements.
 During this period, Ray Ozzie donated three domain names (talkomatic.com, talkomatic.org, and talkomatic.net) to support the preservation effort.
 By 2018, the service operated across multiple domains alongside Brown and Woolley's original talko.cc.

 Version 4, released on March 11, 2018, completed the feature set by implementing semi-private rooms (channels requiring access codes) and expanding browser compatibility to support a wider range of modern devices and screen resolutions.

 2024 shutdown and open-source revival

 The original web implementation became unavailable for public use on March 14, 2024.
+This occurred mainly due to a sudden spike in user activity.
+During this time, multiple online influencers, such as Xander Keller, who goes under the name of yikes uploaded videos about the platform, thus resulting in many joining and overloading the servers.
+The person running these servers, Steve Sjzoppi, couldn't handle the influx in users and was forced to shut it down.

 In June 2024, software developer Mohd Mahmodi released Talkomatic Classic, an open-source implementation of the system.
 The codebase was published on GitHub under the MIT License, allowing community contributions and ensuring the preservation of the system's functionality.
 Mahmodi's implementation maintains the character-by-character real-time typing interface that defined the original system while using modern web technologies including Node.js, Express.js, and Socket.IO.
 The system supports public, semi-private (access code-protected), and private rooms, along with mobile device compatibility and voice-to-text input on supported platforms.